Roscode/mealthyme/README.md

 This project was very challenging, we set high goals, and frankly there is a lot left to do.
 This was intentional, and we will be doing more with the project after finals.
 Among the many improvements we plan to make are the following:
 1. Finish the Elm UI.
 Now that we have a solid base and a better grasp of Elm practices and patterns this will get easier and easier.
 2. Add calendar support.
 We decided early on not to worry about dates yet (i.e. expiring food and planning a meal for a specific day) and instead to simply have meals and the ability to add the required (and not already owned) ingredients to the shopping list, but it will become necessary if we want to be able to offer meal plan optimizations (along the lines of offering strings of meals which encourage ingredient reuse).
 3. Add support for amounts.
 Another challenge we outsourced to our future selves is dealing with amounts of foods.
-This may sounds simple (and did to us at first) until you realize that in order to be useful the representation of food amounts must be able to convert between amounts bought (i.e. 1 lb of flour) and amounts used (i.e. 1 cup of flour), a problem we temble in fear before (currently, I'm sure our future selves with handle it just fine).
+This may sounds simple (and did to us at first) until you realize that in order to be useful the representation of food amounts must be able to convert between amounts bought (i.e. 1 lb of flour) and amounts used (i.e. 1 cup of flour), a problem we tremble in fear before (currently, I'm sure our future selves with handle it just fine).
+4. Improve/automate build process.
+Currently our build process is almost entirely manual.
+The Elm code is managed by npm but the racket dependencies have to be manually installed, which is a pain, so one of our next steps is to figure out the best dependency management practice for racket.
-4. In order not to waste API requests before having a full frontend (we have a fixed allowance for life unless we want pay for it) we have not included calling the Yummly API in the app itself and instead have been using curl to get data to fill our database, but once the we have something we feel is deployable, we will add back in the API calls.
+5. In order not to waste API requests before having a full frontend (we have a fixed allowance for life unless we want pay for it) we have not included calling the Yummly API in the app itself and instead have been using curl to get data to fill our database, but once the we have something we feel is deployable, we will add back in the API calls.

 ### Group Member Contribution